 - 3. Remove the .h files and compile all .sc sources into .sir files and check for compile errors.
-Finally, compile the top-level susan_edge_detector.sc source into an executable and simulate the design.
+Finally, compile the top-level susan\edge\detector.sc source into an executable and simulate the design.
 Validate the generated output against the known good data to ensure the design is working correctly.
-Note: it is highly recommended to update the Makefile in order to automate the compilation process using the make utility. - (c) In the last part of this lab, you are to parallelize the SpecC specification model to obtain a clean and parallel/pipelined specification that can be use for design space exploration and MPSoC synthesis: - 1.
+Note: it is highly recommended to update the Makefile in order to automate the compilation process using the make utility. - (c) In the last parts of this lab, you are to parallelize the SpecC specification model to obtain a clean and parallel/pipelined specification that can be use for design space exploration and synthesis: - 1.
 During the implementation process we are interested in printing the simulated time it took for encoding a single image.
 To achieve this, insert timing checks into the testbench.
 Update the Stimulus behavior to wait for 1000 time units before sending the first start signal to the Susan.
 Furthermore, modify the Stimulus to send consecutive images (you can just send the same image over and over for a fixed number of times) with some fixed delay between images.
 Print the total delay required for processing of each single picture (from sending the start signal to receiving the last byte of the image) in the Monitor.
-Simulate the model to check timing info is printed correctly (delays should be zero at this point). - 2.
+Simulate the model to check timing info is printed correctly (since our specification model is untimed, delays should be zero at this point). - 2.
 For synthesis, we need to develop an accurate model of the actual I/O structure for the susan edge detector.
 The testbench (Stimulus and Monitor) will not be synthesized (and hence can contain non-synthesizable functionality, such as file accesses).
 As a result, we can also not refine the communication to the testbench (that means regardless of the refinement process, testbench communication will always use abstract communication channels or variables but never any bus).
 To more accurately reflect the I/O structure of the real system, we want to create another set of parallel behaviors representing I/O blocks that will be synthesized into hardware I/O components, such as network or disk controllers that interact with other peripherals.
 During synthesis they will eventually be replaced with pre-designed hardware blocks that implement the real I/O.

-Introduce a ReadImage behavior (read_image.sc), move the waiting for the start signal into ReadImage and send the input image over its outgoing queue after the start signal has been received.
-Introduce a WriteImage behavior (write_image.sc) that continuously reads output images from a queue and forwards them into an outgoing double-handshake channel.
-Introduce an additional level of hierarchy as a Design behavior (design.sc) that sits between Monitor and Stimulus and is a parallel composition of ReadImage, Susan and WriteImage instances communicating via c_queue channels, where both the input and output queues should have space for 1 image.
+Introduce a ReadImage behavior (read\image.sc), move the waiting for the start signal into ReadImage and send the input image over its outgoing queue after the start signal has been received.
+Introduce a WriteImage behavior (write\image.sc) that continuously reads output images from a queue and forwards them into an outgoing double-handshake channel.
+Introduce an additional level of hierarchy as a Design behavior (design.sc) that sits between Monitor and Stimulus and is a parallel composition of ReadImage, Susan and WriteImage instances communicating via c\queue channels, where both the input and output queues should have space for 1 image.

 3. Finally, it is time to parallelize the Susan model.
-What is the best suited model of computation (MoC) for the top-level SUSAN algorithm to expose as much task parallelism as possible?
-Convert the top-level Susan model into a corresponding behavioral and structural composition.
+Convert the top-level Susan model into a KPN using appropriate behavioral and structural composition.
 In the process, modify leaf behaviors as necessary, e.g. to turn them into non-terminating processes by introducing an additional level of behavior hierarchy that runs a corresponding child behavior in an endlessly looping fsm.
-Use c_typed_queue channels of appropriate type for communication.
+Use c\typed\queue channels of appropriate type for communication.
 An example and tutorial for use of typed queues can be found at:

 '''

-$SPECC/examples/sync/c_bit64_queue.sc
+$$PECC/examples/sync/c_bit64_queue.sc

-$SPECC/examples/sync/typed_queue.sc
+$$PECC/examples/sync/typed_queue.sc

 '''